bbcarchdev/acropolis/README.md

     $ git submodule update --init --recursive

 You should install the various dependencies that the different components require.
 Unless you need to, or really know what you're doing, you should probably install versions that are pre-packaged for your operating system.
-Instructions for each of the dependencies are in the following section.
+Instructions for each of the dependencies are in section below.

 Next, use `autoreconf` to generate the `configure` scripts: